software-students-spring2024/1-specification-exercise-se-2pm/README.md

 - -High quality reviews can contribute towards tickets for giveaways and prizes

+Joseph Lee

+Stakeholder 6

++ +Wants to be able to view interesting places around campus and navigate to them through a map

++ +Wants to be able to review spaces/restaurants around campus through a multi-starred system based around pre-determined parameters

+- -Dissatisfied with recommendations for food/campus life currently available and would like a place where everything can be aggregated with high-quality recommendations

+- -Public forums about college campuses tend to be repetitive and not as informative as they would like and would like a better system

 ## Product Vision Statement

 We aim to build a social media app with vibrant design and relatable content for reviewing restaurants, study spaces, etc. around university campus to provide services for college